attilaoroszdev/godoteuconsentparserplugin/README.md

 ### Dictionary methods (read consent details)

 The following methods will return dictionaries, in a format where the key represents the Purpose's number or "GV" for Google vendor;  while the value will be an `int[]`, where the first item of which represents the status of user consent (1-for granted, 0-for denied), and the second representing the status of legitimate interest (1-for granted, 0-for denied).

-Something like this:
+E.g. if the user granted both consent and legitimate interest for "Purpose 2 - Select basic ads", the entry should look something like this:

 ```
-# User granted both consent and legitimate interest for "Purpose 2 - Select basic ads":
 {"2": [1, 1]}
 ```